William Conklin Cusick: Career

 To support his collecting, Cusick would gather twelve samples of a specimen and sell duplicates.
 However, up until 1882, Cusick had not found buyers for his specimens.
 He was finally able to find some buyers during the winter of 1882 after communicating that summer with Harry Patterson, a printer of botanical labels from Oquawka, Illinois, who was also a collector.
-Starting about 1882 he distributed the exsiccata-like series Oregon plants (with several subtitles).

 In 1887, Cusick and his brother Frank, along with Frank's wife Rebecca and their three children, sold their homesteads in the Thief Valley and moved to nearby Jimmy Creek near Craig Mountain.
 Following this move, Cusick was less able to devote time to collecting for several years.

 In October 1891 or 1892, Cusick married Emma A. Alger, who was the postmaster at Union, Oregon.
 She was a widow who had had eight children.
 Only two were still living at the time, Philip and Oscar.
 Emma died in February 1893 or 1894, leaving her two sons to Cusick's care.
 Dates here are uncertain because of conflicting records and Cusick never wrote about this part in his life.
 Later, Cusick supported Philip during the years when he attended Oregon Agricultural College, but Philip left to be married before he graduated.
 He also supported Oscar in college, but he also left before graduating to get married.

 From 1887 to 1896, Cusick had done little collecting with only brief trips to Anthony Lakes, the Wallowas, and around the town of Union.
 His passion was rekindled in 1896 by the correspondence and encouragement of Charles Vancouver Piper, then botany professor at Washington State College.
 Piper visited Cusick at his ranch in August of that year and the two took a collecting trip into the Wallowas.
 This encouraged Cusick to resume collecting and the next year, 1897, he collected in Malheur and Harney Counties and in the Blue Mountains and Wallowas as well as several other places in northeast Oregon.
 In 1898, he visited Steens Mountain and Alvord Lake as well as the Wallowas and the Snake River.
 The next two years, Cusick continued to collect in northeastern Oregon and adjacent Idaho.
 In 1901, he took his stepson Oscar on a collecting trip in eastern and southeastern Oregon.
 By this time, he had become quite deaf and his eyesight was failing.
 This trip was quite taxing and they arrived back home in debt.
 The next year, Cusick, who was 60 years old, took his brother's son George on the longest trip of his career.
 They went to central and southwestern Oregon and covered an enormous area in the process.